What are eye drops used for?

 However, pain-relieving eye drops may cause side effects in some patients.
 Follow your eye doctor’s instructions on how to administer the eye drops, and how often to use them.
 Also, be sure to read and follow the directions printed on the package.
 This will help to reduce side effects and ensure effectiveness of the treatment.

-Eye drops are an essential component of eye care, if you have any questions regarding your eye drops, do not hesitate to contact your eye doctor.
+Eye drops are an essential component of eye care, if you have any questions regarding your eye drops, do not hesitate to contact an eye doctor.

 While eye drops can be used for many different purposes, they are only one method of treatment and may be prescribed in combination with other treatments as well.

-If you are experiencing any ocular or vision problems, schedule an appointment with your eye doctor for a comprehensive diagnosis and appropriate treatment plan— your eyes will thank you!
+If you are experiencing any ocular or vision problems, schedule an appointment with an eye doctor for a comprehensive diagnosis and appropriate treatment plan— your eyes will thank you!

 How Is Dry Eye Syndrome Diagnosed? »